 As Mr. Gilbert says of light switches and door handles, Dexter could be meticulous in his effort to wipe down every inch of the sole of his shoes, so that no milligram of dirt existed on that shoe, but the microbial signature, contained in the 16S genes of bacteria of that sole would be “virtually impossible” to wipe away.
 Mr. Gilbert even contends that anti-bacterial sanitizers would not be wipe this away entirely.

 Dexter had a habit of putting plastic around his shoes, you argue.
 It’s a decent argument, until we ask the question when he put that plastic on.
 Did he put that plastic on before he left the car?
 When he opened the car door, did any of the microbial dust, indigenous to the area, make its way into his car?
 If he didn’t put them on in the car, did he wait until moments before entering the abandoned rail car?
 Did he step on any incriminating microbial dust en route to the abandoned railcar?
 If you watch an episode of Dexter, you’ll notice that his eyes are not covered, and that leaves him susceptible to getting some of the victim’s microbial miasma is his eyes.
-If investigators are able to get to him quick enough and put him into a sealed chamber, to test his air samples, they might be able to find some 16S genes from the victim.
+If investigators are able to get to him quick enough and put him into a sealed chamber, to test his air samples, they might be able to find some 16S genes from the area in question, or the victim.